There are many causes of noncancerous hard lumps under the skin. These can range from benign cysts to swollen lymph nodes and lipomas.

 A lump that appears irritated or abnormally shaped might require further testing.
 Tests may include:

-- A needle biopsy.
-During a biopsy, a healthcare professional removes a small sample of tissue from inside the lump for further evaluation.
+- A needle biopsy: During a biopsy, a healthcare professional removes a small tissue sample from inside the lump for further evaluation.

 A hard lump under the skin does not necessarily indicate cancer.
 Infections, clogged glands, and hormonal changes can all cause noncancerous lumps under the skin.

 People should not try to remove or pop a lump.
 Doing this may lead to an infection or cause the lump to get bigger.